getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 **Note:** We did't need to proxy/forward `[[Set]]` in this example, so we kept things simpler.
 To be fully `[[Prototype]]` emulation compliant, you'd want to implement a `set(..)` handler that searches the `[[Prototype]]` chain for a matching property and respects its descriptor behavior (e.g., set, writable).
 See the *this & Object Prototypes* title of this series.

+In the previous snippet, `obj2` is `[[Prototype]]` linked to `obj1` by virtue of the `Object.create(..)` statement.
+But to create the reverse (circular) linkage, we create property on `obj1` at the symbol location `Symbol.for("[[Prototype]]")` (see "Symbols" in Chapter 2).
+This symbol may look sort of special/magical, but it isn't.
+It just allows me a conveniently named hook that semantically appears related to the task I'm performing.

+Then, the proxy's `get(..)` handler looks first to see if a requested `key` is on the proxy.
+If not, the operation is manually handed off to the object reference stored in the `Symbol.for("[[Prototype]]")` location of `target`.

+One important plus of this pattern is that the definitions of `obj1` and `obj2` are mostly not intruded by the setting up of this circular relationship between them.
+Though the previous snippet has all the steps intertwined for brevity sake, if you look closely, the proxy handler logic is entirely generic (doesn't know about `obj1` or `obj2` specifically).
+So, that logic could be pulled out into a simple helper that wires them up, like a `setCircularPrototypeOf(..)` for example.
+We'll leave that as an exercise for the reader.

 // TODO

 ## `Reflect` API